TheBoyMoe/learn-co-exercises/08-rails/notes/15-authentication.md

 Devise supports user authorisation, what users are allowed to do, through the use of roles.

-1. Define the required role's in the User model through the use of an enum
+1. Define the required role's in the User model through the use of an enum(not the only way!).

 ```ruby
 class User < ApplicationRecord